-In addition to serving on the International Center for Not-for-Profit Law’s Advisory Council, Ms. Mittermaier is a Board member of Wildflowers Institute.
-She is a member of the American Bar Association and an active participant in the Section of Taxations’ Exempt Organizations Committee.
+Ms. Mittermaier is a member of the Advisory Council of the International Center for Not‑for-Profit law, and is also Board Chair of Wildflowers Institute.
+She is a member of the American Bar Association, and an active participant in the Section of Taxations’ Exempt Organizations Committee.
 She was also a member of the Executive Committee of the State Bar of California’s Taxation Section, and past Chair of the Tax-Exempt Organizations Committee.
-She regularly lectures at law conferences, seminars, and webinars, and in the past, taught a course in the Master of Nonprofit Administration program at the University of San Francisco.
-Ms. Mittermaier has contributed to various publications, including a chapter entitled “United States and California Law” in Charity Law: Jurisdictional Comparisons, a part of the European Lawyer Reference Series, originally published in October 2012, and updated in 2019.
+Ms. Mittermaier lectures regularly at law conferences, seminars, and webinars, and in the past taught a course in the Master of Nonprofit Administration program at the University of San Francisco.
+She has contributed to various publications, including a chapter entitled “United States and California Law” in Charity Law: Jurisdictional Comparisons, a part of the European Lawyer Reference Series, originally published in October 2012, and updated in 2019.
 She co-authored Rules of the Road: A Guide to the Law of Charities in the United States (2nd ed.)
 (Council on Foundations, 2008), and “Operating in Two Worlds: Tandem Structures in Social Enterprise,” (The Practical Lawyer, Fall 2011).

 Ms. Mittermaier received her B.A., with distinction, in 1991 from Stanford University, where she was elected to Phi Beta Kappa.
-She received her J.D. from the School of Law (Boalt Hall) of the University of California at Berkeley in 1994.
+She received her J.D. from U.C.
+Berkeley School of Law in 1994.
 Ms. Mittermaier is fluent in German.